-As you must be aware that routers work with two IP addresses – a private one used to communicate with devices inside the local network and a public one used to communicate with the rest of the internet.
-The two interfaces themselves require a gateway or a proxy server to connect with each other.
-A router usually acts as such a gateway.
+As you must be aware that routers work with two IP addresses – a private one used to communicate with devices inside the local Network and a public one used to share with the rest of the internet.
+The two interfaces themselves require a gateway or a proxy server to connect.
+A router usually acts as a gateway.
 192.168.1.20 is frequently used as the Default Gateway IP address by well-known companies such as Ubiquiti Networks and Altai.

 Requirements for logging in to the 192.168.1.20 router interface:

-- The concerned device needs to be connected with the router in any of the two ways – wired (using Ethernet cable) or wirelessly (using WiFi).
+The concerned device must be connected to the router wired (using an Ethernet cable) or wirelessly (using WiFi).
 Note that you don’t need an internet connection to log in since 192.168.1.20 is not visible from the internet.

-- Launch any browser (Chrome, MS Edge, Safari, etc.) of your preference.
+• Launch any browser (Chrome, MS Edge, Safari, etc.) you prefer.chrome

-- A login page will show up asking for your username and password.
+• A login page will show up, asking for your username and password.192.168.1.20 username and password

-- You will need to authenticate yourself by entering your credentials in order to access the router admin panel.
-If you haven’t altered the login credentials, you must enter the default username and password.
+• You must authenticate yourself by entering your credentials to access the router admin panel.
+You must enter the default username and password if you haven’t altered the login credentials.

 If you try the above steps and end up seeing something similar to the following text,